Why and How to Hire a CFO

 How does this person differ from the accountant you pay to manage your books?
-An accountant looks at the past, recording where you’ve been, and creates the financial reports that the CFO uses for future planning.
-The CFO manages both the accounting and financial departments while working with the company’s owner to make sure the company heads in the right financial direction.
+An accountant looks at the past, records where you’ve been, and creates the financial reports that the CFO uses for future planning.
+The CFO manages the accounting and financial departments while working with the company’s owner to ensure the company is heading in the right direction.

 Why You Need to Hire a CFO